abhinow03/Code-Buddy/README.md

 - Learn from repeated mistakes over time

 **Goal:** make developers better problem-solvers, not more dependent on AI.
+⚠️ Work in Progress (Early Alpha)

+CodeBuddy is actively being built.
+Core tutoring chat works, but features like terminal debugging, learning memory, and review workflows are still in development.

 ## Current Features